tambo-ai/mcp-template/README.md

 4. Run `npm run dev` and go to `localhost:3000` to use the app!

-### Configure Model Context Protocol (MCP) Servers
+### Configure Client-side Model Context Protocol (MCP) Servers

-You can go to https://localhost:3000/mcp-config to add MCP servers.
+You can go to https://localhost:3000/mcp-config to add client-sideMCP servers.
+These servers are stored in browser localStorage and loaded when the application starts.

 For the demo above we used smithery.ai's [brave-search-mcp](https://smithery.ai/server/@mikechao/brave-search-mcp)

 ![brave-search-mcp](./brave-search-mcp.png)

-You can use any MCP compatible server that supports SSE or HTTP.
+You can use any MCP compatible server that supports SSE or HTTP, but we do not support any server that requires OAuth.
+For authentication, you can pass custom HTTP headers to the MCP server configuration, or configure server-side authentication at https://tambo.co/dashboard.

-Our MCP config page is built using the tambo-ai/react/mcp package:
+Our MCP config page is built using the `@tambo-ai/react/mcp` package:

 ```tsx
 // In your chat page